-The Animal Science major encompasses physiology, nutrition, genetics, reproduction, marketing, management, and husbandry of livestock and companion animals; the important scientific understanding for the utilization of animal products; and experiences necessary for leadership in, and advocacy for, industries that provide animals and animal products that benefit humans.
+The animal science major at North Dakota State University encompasses physiology, nutrition, genetics, reproduction, marketing, management and husbandry of livestock and companion animals; the important scientific understanding for the utilization of animal products; and experiences necessary for leadership in, and advocacy for, industries providing animals and animal products that benefit humans.

 Five study options are available for the animal science major.

-- Animal Production, Management and Husbandry: This option is designed for students desiring a background in the principles of animal management and husbandry.
+Animal Production, Management and Husbandry – This option is designed for students wanting a background in the principles of animal management and husbandry.
 It includes broad training in animal husbandry, production and management.
-Employment opportunities include careers in livestock production, allied support fields, and in technical support fields including agricultural positions within the Cooperative Extension Service.
+Employment opportunities include careers in livestock production, allied and technical support fields, including agricultural positions within the Cooperative Extension Service.

-- Animal Biomedical Science: This option offers students a more scientific approach to animal science, preparing them for veterinary medicine, graduate research in animal science, teaching, food technology and the biotechnology industry.
-Students may receive an animal science degree while meeting academic requirements for application to veterinary schools.
+Animal Biomedical Science – This option offers students a more scientific approach to animal science, preparing them for veterinary medicine, graduate research in animal science, teaching, food technology and the biotechnology industry.
+Students receive an animal science degree while meeting academic requirements for application to veterinary schools.

-- Livestock Media: This option offers students an opportunity to acquire skills in journalism, advertising, and public relations in addition to the fundamentals of animal science.
-Employment opportunities include working for a variety of media outlets including print and virtual media, TV, radio, magazines, breed associations, or commodity organizations as well as positions involved in public relations in the livestock industry.
+Livestock Media – This option offers students an opportunity to acquire skills in journalism, advertising and public relations in addition to the fundamentals of animal science.
+Employment opportunities include working for a variety of media outlets such as print and virtual media, TV, radio, magazines, breed associations, or commodity organizations, as well as positions involved in public relations in the livestock industry.

-- Meat Science: This option provides the opportunity to emphasize knowledge about the science of muscle biology and evaluation and processing of red meat.
-This option prepares students for a broad variety of career opportunities in the meat industry including management, sales, meat inspection, and meat marketing.
+Meat Science – This option provides the opportunity to emphasize knowledge about the science concerning muscle biology and evaluation and processing of red meat.
+This option prepares students for a broad variety of career opportunities in the meat industry, including management, sales, meat inspection and meat marketing.

 Plan of Study